Hoyt Street station: Station layout

-Hoyt Street is the northernmost four-track station on this line.
-It is located under the intersection of Fulton Street, Hoyt Street, and Bridge Street.
-It has two side platforms serving only the local tracks.
-Trains from the Clark Street Tunnel run on the local tracks and those from the Joralemon Street Tunnel run on the express tracks.
 The original construction included only the Joralemon Street Tunnel with crossover switches north of Hoyt Street.
 These switches have been removed and new ones were installed between Nevins Street and Atlantic Avenue, so trains from the Joralemon Street Tunnel cannot stop at this station at all.
 South of Borough Hall, the IRT Lexington Avenue Line and the Brooklyn Branch of the IRT Broadway–Seventh Avenue Line join to form the four-track IRT Eastern Parkway Line.
 Southbound (east Brooklyn-bound) trains use track E1 while northbound (Manhattan-bound) trains use track E4.
 Southbound and northbound express trains use tracks E2 and E3, respectively.
 Track numbers and letters are used for chaining purposes and are rarely, if ever, used by passengers.

-The station has been extensively renovated; old signs reading "Hoyt Street – Bridge Street" remain on the I-beams separating the local and express tracks.
-One of the original ceramic cartouches from the station is now on display at the New York Transit Museum.

 Exits

 All fare control areas are on the respective platforms.
 The full-time fare control is at the west end of the station, and contains one token booth and a turnstile bank for each platform.
 The northbound platform has two exits, one to either northern corner of Bridge and Fulton Streets.
-The southbound platform has a single exit to the southwest corner of Hoyt and Fulton Streets.
+The southbound platform has an exit to the southwest corner of Hoyt and Fulton Streets.

 There is a part-time fare control area at the extreme eastern ends of both platforms.
 There are HEET turnstiles on both platforms.
 The southbound platform's exit leads to the southwest corner of Fulton Street and Elm Place, and the northbound platform's exit leads to the northeast corner of Duffield and Fulton Streets.
 The northbound platform's part-time fare control area also had an exit-only stair to the northwest corner of Duffield and Fulton Streets, but it was closed due to security concerns.

-At the north end of the southbound platform is a closed entrance to Macy's (formerly Abraham & Straus) that included a crossunder to the northbound platform.
+At the north end of the southbound platform is an entrance to Macy's (formerly Abraham & Straus); the entrance was closed for some time but reopened in September 2023 with an elevator.
+It formerly included a crossunder to the northbound platform.